jingjitanxing/MediaRender/README.md

 # Introduction：

 1. android DLNA media render
-2. receive control command based on Platinum, ijkplayer or media player can be choosed by you, but you must change it in codes.
+2. receive control command based on Platinum, exoplayer to play. ijkplayer or media player can be choosed by you, but you must change it in codes.
 3. collect crash by Tencent bugly
 4. test it on android 7 box well